JohnByrneJames/AdventureGame/README.md

 Working as of [17/05/19] !Large File!
 12GB +

 This project features a lot of C++ techniques that are native to Engine such as TMaps and TArrays, these are demonstrated throughout the program, the HUD is also hardcoded instead of using the SLATE plugin..
+All Assets in this game are royalty free and can be found at: https://www.kenney.nl/assets